atulmishrachdi/AutomatedAssemblyPlanner/README.md

 ## What does the application require (inputs/outputs)? ##
 ###Inputs###
-A folder of shapes where each shape is positioned relative to one another in a global coordinate frame.
+A group of shape files where each shape is a part positioned relative to one another in a global coordinate frame.
 The shapes can be in STL, PLY, 3MF or AMF file formats.

 ###Outputs###
 A single plan is created as an .xml file which describes a "treequence".
 A treequence (portmanteau of tree and sequence) is an assembly tree showing what parts come together in a particular order.